 While our first visit to Kuala Lumpur was filled with the free activities above, we have since visited again to explore two other attractions.
 A visit to Kuala Lumpur wouldn’t be complete without a visit to the twin Petronas Towers.
 We visited with friends this time (two more tween girls) and it was a big hit!
 Full of fascinating information (it takes six months to clean all of the windows!) that kept the kids riveted, the views were as impressive as the education.
 The tour was about a half-hour long and takes you to the 86th floor of one of the towers.

 Our last stop, and the cherry on top of our second visit, was Sunway Lagoon.
 This activity is not budget-friendly, but it was worth every penny and kept all four tween girls (and the parents) happy and active all day long.
-The park itself has over six different sections including a water park, amusement park, extreme park, wildlife park, and more.
+The park itself is perfect for traveling with kids & tweens – it has over six different sections including a water park, amusement park, extreme park, wildlife park, and more!
 This park also boasts the world’s longest pedestrian suspension bridge!

 Kuala Lumpur is one of our favorite destinations with tween and teen kids and has something to suit everyone’s needs and budget.
 Malaysia also has incredible food and is a very budget-friendly country!
-We, as parents, were just as engaged and had just as much fun as the kids!
+Perfect when traveling with kids and tweens!
+We as parents, were just as engaged and had just as much fun as the kids!
 Kuala Lumpur is also a hub to easily jump to other SE Asian countries.
-The last bonus is that while we do learn a few phrases in the local language in our destinations, just about everyone in Malaysia speaks English, so it’s a very easy country to navigate.
+The last bonus is that while we do learn a few phrases in the local language in our destinations.
+Just about everyone in Malaysia speaks English, so it’s a very easy country to navigate.